lobsteropteryx/blog/content/post/docker-publishing-docker-build.md

 If publishing over HTTP is adequate, this step is optional.

 It's possible to execute these commands directly from our Dockerfile using the `RUN` command, but saving the commands as shell scripts helps keep the logic separate and allows us to test the commands outside of the container; once we have a set of scripts in place we can add them to the image using the `COPY` command and then `RUN` the scripts during the build.

+You can find the full Dockerfile used for this example on [github](https://github.com/lobsteropteryx/slap-docker-test/tree/10.4).

 ## Building the Image